Breastfeeding and Working – English version - HE2106

 Your baby will benefit from being breastfed at any age – breastfeed as long as you can.

-Dawn – sometimes works from home and sometimes takes her baby to work with her.
+Hannah – sometimes works from home and sometimes takes her baby to work with her.
 The baby is 10 weeks old.

-I needed to go back to work soon after Solomon was born because I’m on my own.
+I needed to go back to work soon after Tyler was born because I’m on my own.
 Luckily I do the sort of work that I can take a baby to.
 He comes with me and sleeps in the bassinet by my desk.
 I can breastfeed him whenever I want.
 It works well now while he’s so young, but when he’s a bit older and getting into everything, I’ll have to find a caregiver for him.
 About a month ago, it was really painful when he was feeding because I had cracked nipples.
-I went to the Plunket Family Centre near me, and they showed me how to latch him on properly (he was only half on), and now it’s fine.
+I went to the breastfeeding centre near me, and they showed me how to latch him on properly (he was only half on), and now it’s fine.
 Lucky for me my flatmate loves cooking and makes dinner most nights, and Mum comes round in the weekend so I can have a rest.

 Take care of yourself – ask for help from friends, family and whānau.